telerik/xaml-docs/controls/radgridview/features/overview-touch-support.md

 This article describes the touch support implemented in RadGridView

-RadGridView now provide touch support.
+RadGridView now provides touch support.
 To learn more about Touch Support of RadControls please read the common topic about [Touch Support]({%slug touch-support%}).

 ## Supported Touch Gestures